 - Click on this button to hide the configurations and see how the Dashboard looks in Full Screen.

 - Select Owner for the Dashboard.

 - Select height for the Dashboard.
-It is possible to select between Continuous and Ones Screen.
+It is possible to select between Continuous and One Screen.

-Continuous means that it is possible to add as many rows as desired and the Dashboard will just extend in the vertical direction.
+Continuous means that it is possible to add as many rows as desired, and the Dashboard will extend in the vertical direction.

-One Screen means that the dashboard is limited to the monitor display so the number of rows are limited.
+One Screen means that the dashboard is limited to the monitor display, so the number of rows is limited.